York College student hopes to launch nonprofit that serves transgender community

 A major that supports a mission

-Fuchs enrolled in the College’s Business Administration major with a concentration in Social Enterprise and Not-for-Profit Management, while adding minors in Psychology and Neuroscience.
+Fuchs enrolled in the College’s Bachelor of Business Administration (B.B.A.) with a concentration in Social Enterprise and Not-for-Profit Management, while adding minors in Psychology and Neuroscience.
 It was tough to find a bachelor’s degree that focused on nonprofit work, he says, but York College’s program checked off a lot of boxes for him.

 While he started working on his courses, Fuchs decided he wanted to start giving back as soon as possible.
 He landed a position as a resident counselor with the YWCA York’s ACCESS-York complex trauma center, which offers transitional housing for victim survivors of domestic violence, sexual violence, and human trafficking.
 “I like positions where I feel like everyone has value and where I can make an impact and continue to grow,” Fuchs says.
 “That’s something the nonprofit space offers.”